ivanseibel/react-query/README.md

 # npm run mock
 ```

+An important detail here, don't be alarmed by the delay in responses from `json-server`.
+To get a clear sense of the effect of `react-query` caching I added a 2 second delay.
+You can adjust this in the `package.json` file in the scripts section.

 After that, just run the application to access the main screen and be able to browse the features.

 ```bash